 Even if you may have balked at long underwear in the past, you’ll appreciate it when you discover it comes in silk.
 Yes, real silk long underwear.
 Even synthetic long underwear is an amazing find.
-The lighter, flexible fabric provides warmth and wicks away moisture.
-Actually regulates your temperature better.
+The lighter, flexible fabric provides warmth, wicks away moisture, and actually regulates your temperature better.

-Up top, skip the tee with your flannel shirt and go straight for the turtleneck.
-The extra coverage it provides around the neck will be key to keeping out cool air and locking in warmth.
+Up top, skip the tee with your flannel shirt, and go straight for the turtleneck sweater.
+The extra coverage it provides around the neck is key to keeping out cool air and locking in warmth.
 Wearing it above your base layer rather than a conventional shirt also leaves room to skip the flannel and layer on a fleece half zip, which will prove much warmer in the long run.

 In case you haven’t been counting, that’s two layers below and three layers above.
-All that layering will give you some extra flexibility when it comes time to choose the final layer—your jacket.
+All that layering will give you some extra flexibility when it comes time to choose the final layer—your winter coat.
 If you’re still a little wary about facing the outside world, pull on your most weather-ready parka.
-But if you’re getting a little more confident, you now have the flexibility to wear a lighter piece of outerwear such as a down parka or a quilted car coat.
+But if you’re getting a little more confident, you now have the flexibility to wear a lighter piece of outerwear like a down parka or a quilted car coat.

 There's no point in bundling up in multiple layers and snow pants if your head and hands are going to be exposed to the elements.
 Invest in a high quality wool hat that provides full coverage for your head and ears.
 If you're anticipating strong winds and freezing temps, you may want double the protection by layering a faux fur-lined hood over a cozy wool winter hat.
 Your hands should be protected by thick (preferably waterproof) winter gloves, especially if you plan to engage in winter sports and activities.
 Finally, you may or may not need a winter scarf too.
 If you aren’t wearing a turtleneck, wrap your neck up in a soft women’s scarf.
 If you are wearing a turtleneck, there likely won’t be a need for a scarf.